 Make your will legally watertight

-Working with an estate lawyer can ensure that you meet the legal requirements to avoid anyone contesting your will.
-Signing your will in the presence of your lawyer and another independent witness, with no other beneficiaries present will help prevent the will from being contested for being fake or written with undue influence.
+Working with an estate lawyer when creating and revising your will can ensure that you abide by the legal requirements to avoid anyone contesting your will that apply in your province or territory.
+Signing your will in the presence of your lawyer and another independent witness, without and beneficiaries present, will help prevent the will from being contested for being fake or written with undue influence.
 To this end, witnesses should not be beneficiaries of the will, nor a spouse or common-law partner of a beneficiary of the will.

 A lawyer can also help you to include a no-contest clause in your will.
 This clause can state that if a beneficiary contests the will and fails, they will forfeit their gift.
 While there is still a chance that this may not stop your will from being contested (and may not always be enforceable), it can still be a deterrent.
 A domestic contract (such as a pre-nuptial agreement, cohabitation agreement, marriage agreement, etc.) can also prevent a spouse from contesting a will.
 Updating your will at key moments can also prevent anyone from contesting it.